How to Treat Sulfur Water and Get Rid of Rotten Egg Odor

 When someone mentions “sulfur water,” they’re most likely referring to water that smells like rotten eggs.
 Hydrogen sulfide causes this rotten egg smell in water.
 While hydrogen sulfide is a poisonous gas, the levels in water are generally more of a nuisance than a health risk.

 Hydrogen sulfide is a naturally occurring element found in different forms and compounds.
 It can get in your water in two ways.
-It is naturally produced when organic substances break down, such as decaying plants and bacteria, which can be dissolved in drinking water.
-It’s also common in wells, especially those drilled in high shale or sandstone concentration and water heaters containing magnesium rods.
-The odor is more noticeable when using hot water, as heated water releases the gas more quickly than cold water.
+Firstly, it is naturally produced when organic substances break down, such as decaying plants and bacteria, which can be dissolved in drinking water.
+Secondly, it’s also common in wells, especially those drilled in high shale or sandstone concentration and water heaters containing magnesium rods.
+Thus, the odor is more noticeable when using hot water, as heated water releases the gas more quickly than cold water.

 Health Risks of Drinking Sulfur Water

 Can sulfur water make you sick?
 The answer depends on the levels of hydrogen sulfide present in the water.
 For most homes, the levels are not high enough to cause any significant health concerns.
-If the concentration is too high, it can cause stomach aches and nausea and become problematic for infants.
+However, if the concentration gets too high, it can cause stomach aches and nausea and become problematic for infants.

 The biggest problem is taste and smell.
 But, too much sulfur in your water can lead to the following issues: